Software Repositories

 philfry/gajim

-Gajim is a Jabber client written in PyGTK, currently it provides support for the OMEMO encryption method which I use.
-This repo provides tools and dependencies not available in the official Fedora repo.
+Gajim is a Jabber client written in PyGTK.
+It currently provides support for the OMEMO encryption method, which I use.
+This repository provides tools and dependencies not available in the official Fedora repository.

 su -c 'dnf -y copr enable philfry/gajim'